lunacookies/vim-oldbook8/README.md

 | Cyan    | `#87d7ff` | `#87d7ff` |
 | White   | `#d5d4d2` | `#626c77` |

-A preset with these colours is included for macOS Terminal.app users (`OldBook8.terminal`).
+A preset with these colours is included for iTerm and Terminal.app.

 ## Screenshots